 Consignment Shops and Thrift ShopsUsing consignment shops as a way to help with back-to-school expenses is a growing trend.
 Not only will you get back a percentage of the cost of the clothes your child has outgrown, but also the "slightly worn" replacement clothing you might find may be a pleasant surprise.
 Many of today's consignment shops only accept top-brand clothing in very good condition.

 There is no reason to shy away from stores like Goodwill.
-Often retailers donate previous season clothing which was never sold to charitable organization like Goodwill.
+Some retailers donate the older, unsold merchandise to charitable organization like Goodwill.

 Garage SalesGarage sales can be a fantastic place to find back-to-school supplies.
-Common items found at garage sales are children's book bags, lunch boxes, eraser boards, clothing and accessories.
+Common items found at garage sales are children's backpacks, lunch boxes, erasers, clothing and accessories.
 I have even found unopened packages of notebook paper, pencils, pencil sharpeners, notebooks and learning tools such as dictionaries and basic math books.